 As awareness of these challenges spread, we sought to ‘do less harm’ to the planet.

 Now we seek to learn from Earth’s living systems and look to a regenerative future.

 Regenerative projects in action

 This positioning paper explores ways in which taking a regenerative approach can help address the complex challenges of today.
-It looks ways in which we can re-think our relationship with the planet and build a healthy ecosystem, as an interconnecting whole across environment, society and economy.
+It looks at ways in which we can re-think our relationship with the planet and build a healthy ecosystem, as an interconnecting whole across environment, society and economy.
 It forms the foundation of the Regenerative Futures programme at the RSA.